 Living out our calling as image bearers

-While the academic debate is important, it should not distract us from the essential calling to live as people created in God’s image.
-Let us remember to
+While the academic debate is important, it should not distract us from our essential calling to live as people created in God’s image.
+Let us remember to:

 - Value every person as a fellow image bearer.
-All people, both men and women, are created in the image of God (Genesis 1:26-27), not just some priestly class.
-All of humanity is equally valued in God’s eyes, and should be in ours (Genesis 9:5-6).
+All people are created in the image of God (Gen. 1:26-27).
+All of humanity is equally valued in God’s eyes, and should be in ours (Gen. 9:5-6).

 - Care for the creation.
-As representatives of the Creator, we are charged to rule over the Earth and subdue it (Genesis 1:26-28) which includes helping creatures fulfill their God-given mandate to be fruitful and multiply (Genesis 1:22) and tending the garden God provided (Genesis 2:15).15
+As representatives of the Creator, we are charged to rule over the Earth and subdue it (Gen. 1:26-28) which includes helping creatures fulfill their God-given mandate to be fruitful and multiply (Gen. 1:22) and tending the garden God provided (Gen. 2:15).

 - Worship the Creator.
 Of all the created order, humanity is the leading voice to speak our praise back to the One who made us.